 Get up close to giant glaciers, cascading waterfalls along Going to the Sun road

 Starting from the east side at St. Mary entrance is the opposite of what most visitors do.
 It’s unique with several spots and pull outs along this amazing highway in the clouds.
 This area includes smooth paved walkways that lead you to a couple of iron Teepees.
 Beautiful life size teepees are iron art sculptures created by artist Duane After Buffalo.
 The overlook is located approximately two miles south of St. Mary on Hwy 89.
+The allure of Glacier National Park and all its beauty is addicting.

 Wild Goose Island Lookout Glacier National Park